stiglers-eponym/BeamerPresenter/README.md

 This software uses the Qt framework and the PDF engines MuPDF and/or poppler.

-**Note**: the relatively stable version 0.1.3 can be found in [branch 0.1.x](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and in the [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases).
-This new version 0.2.0beta is not stable yet.
+## Which version?
+Versions [0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and 0.2 are different programs with incompatible configurations.
+[Version 0.1.3](https://github.com/stiglers-eponym/BeamerPresenter/releases) is relatively stable and can be [built in macOS](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#building-in-macos) without manually adapting beamerpresenter.pro.
+Version 0.2.0 has many new features and is much more flexible.
+If you want to draw in the presentation using a tablet or drawing pad, or if you want to adapt the interface or use more than two monitors, you should try the current git version (0.2.0).

 ## Features (selection)
 * modular user interface (new in 0.2.x): adapt for your presentation style and technical equipment (number of monitors, extra information available, input devices, ...)